slady/prism/README.md

 # prism

-prism is an ortho linear mechanical keyboard
+Prism is an ortho linear mechanical keyboard.

+Have a look at the [layout](layout.md).